-

 5.2.
 Pharmacokinetics:

-When administered intramuscularly, the drug is detected in blood plasma within 4 h after administration.
-The time-to-peak-concentration Tmax is 0.45-0.5 h.
-Cmax at an administration dose of 400-500 mg is 3.5-4.0 µg/mL
+Following intramuscular administration, absorption is detectable in plasma for 4 hours after administration.
+The time to reach maximum concentration (Tmax) is 0.45-0.5 hours.
+Cmax after administration of a dose of 400-500 mg is 3.5-4.0 mcg/ml.

-The drug rapidly exits the blood stream into organs and tissues and is rapidly eliminated from the body.
-The mean residence time of the drug (MRT) is 0.7-1.3 h.
+Rapidly passes from the bloodstream into organs and tissues and is rapidly eliminated from the body.
+The drug's mean residence time (MRT) is 0.7-1.3 hours.

-The drug is metabolized in the liver by glucuronic conjugation.
-5 metabolites have been identified: 3-oxypyridine phosphate is formed in the liver and decompounds into phosphoric acid and 3-oxypyridine by alkaline phosphatase; the 2nd metabolite is pharmacologically active, is formed in large quantities and detected in the urine 1-2 days after administration; the 3rd metabolite is excreted in large quantities with urine; the 4th and 5th metaolites are glucuronic conjugates.
+Metabolized in the liver by glucuronide conjugation.
+Five metabolites have been identified: 3-hydroxypyridine phosphate – formed in the liver, with the participation of alkaline phosphatase, it breaks down into phosphoric acid and 3-hydroxypyridine; the 2nd metabolite is pharmacologically active, formed in large quantities and detected in urine 1-2 days after administration; the 3rd is excreted in large quantities in the urine; the 4th and 5th are glucuronide conjugates.

-The drug is excreted mainly with urine, typically in the glucuronic conjugated form and in insignificant amounts in the unchanged form.
+The drug is excreted mainly in urine, mainly in glucuronide-conjugated form and in small amounts unchanged.

 5.3.
 Preclinical safety data